 Anyone who wants to create or expand an actionable social purpose business idea that addresses an issue they care deeply about.

-Working in a collaborative environment, you’ll develop insights and increase your capacity for testing the feasibility of your social enterprise idea, including:
+Working in a collaborative environment, participants develop insights and test the feasibility of their social enterprise idea, including:

 - conducting market research, and